Contexter/the-four-stars/README.md

 ```
 import os

-directory = '/Users/tadi/tada/the-four-stars'  # Replace with the path to your directory
+directory = '/Users/tadi/tada/the-four-stars'  # Replace with YOUR path :)
 output_file = 'merged.txt'                     # Name of the output file

 with open(output_file, 'w') as outfile:
     for filename in os.listdir(directory):